katzazakis/A314cp-SD-built/README.md

 _Maybe you have to expand the Filesystem._

-Working on a Raspberry Zero2W or better only, not tested on Zero1W
+Working on a Raspberry Zero2W or better only.

 #